A bit about course leader and forager, Sarah Watson

 Hello!
 Having taught at a field study centre, worked as a sustainable business adviser, co-founded the Hastings Seafood & Wine Festival and set up cookery courses at Sussex Coast College, I decided it was time to start my own business, Wild Feast, doing what I love – finding wild food, using it to create delicious dishes and botanical booze and cocktails, and sharing that knowledge with others.

 I grew up in the Sussex countryside identifying wild plants and cooking up wild mushrooms with my botanist dad.
-As a practiced cook and passionate foodie, I’ve tasted a great variety of British wild edible plants, seaweeds and fungi (over 100 species!), and used many to develop new recipes for both food dishes and wild cocktails.
+As a practiced cook and passionate foodie, I’ve tasted a great variety of British wild edible plants, seaweeds and fungi (well over 100 species!), and used many to develop new recipes for both food dishes and wild cocktails.

 My Biology degree included Botany, Ecology and Conservation, giving me a sound basis for foraging responsibly and and sustainably.
-I’ve trained in plant identification with the Field Studies Council and the BSBI.
+I’ve trained in plant identification with the Fi9eld Studies Council and the BSBI.
 I have an MSc. in Rural & Regional Resources Planning (University of Aberdeen).

 - PTLLS teaching & training qualification